A. Booking Cargo

 H. Cargo Restrictions

 AWS invoices our agents on a monthly basis our fees for issuing our on-line HBL, filing rates in our tariff and AMS filing.
-We recommend payment using Partner Pay or suggest that each agent keep funds deposited at AWS.

 I. Shipping Documents (on shipments to and from the U.S.)